The purpose of this page is first, to link to things that censors have tried to ban,

 You can censor yourself without bothering others.

-OK, the technology exists, so leave us alone.
+The technology exists, so leave everyone else alone.

 You're still here?
 You're complaining that little Johnny has managed